 Related: Have a read of our jellyfish quotes to see what other people have to say about these weird and wonderful sea creatures.
 We've also got a rundown of jellyfish facts to satisfy your curiosity about these wobbly sea creatures.

 The moon jellyfish is one of the most common species of jellyfish, also, unsurprisingly, called the common jellyfish.
 We can find moon jellies in all oceans except the Arctic Ocean.
-They are most common along the coastal waters of North America and Europe.
+They are most common along the coastal zones of North America and Europe.

 Common jellyfish have translucent bodies with a pink or blue shade.
 The moon jellyfish has a dome diameter of 13 inches and four distinct circles in it, which are reproductive tissues.
 The moon jelly is bioluminescent and glows purple in the dark.

 A moon jellyfish's sting is only mildly toxic to the human body but still hurts and might cause a rash.
 The moon jelly often falls prey to the leatherback turtle, ocean sunfish, bigger jellyfish, birds, and humans.
 Aurelia aurita has an average lifespan of 8 to 12 months in the wild and may not live past six months in captivity10.

 Looking at this jellyfish from the top, it is pretty obvious where it gets its name from.
 It has a golden yellow circle on the center of its dome, and the surrounding part has a whitish opaque coloring.
 It looks like a cracked egg floating in the ocean.
 They also call it the Mediterranean jellyfish or egg yolk jellyfish.